Direct High-Resolution Imaging of Earth-Like Exoplanets: Space-Based Interferometry

-Even with ten 20 m apertures, this corresponds to only a few‐tenths of a photon/s from the planet, highlighting the extreme photon starvation that drives the long integration times for both detection and high‐resolution imaging.
+Even with ten 20 m apertures, this corresponds to only a few-tenths of a photon/s from the planet, highlighting the extreme photon starvation that drives the long integration times for both detection and high-resolution imaging.